Queens College, City University of New York: Campus and facilities

-Queens College is one of two CUNY colleges that participates in Division II sports (the other is The College of Staten Island).
+Queens College is one of two CUNY colleges that participates in Division II sports (the other is the College of Staten Island).
 A Child Development Center, staffed by professionals, offers inexpensive child care services to students with children.

-The Godwin-Ternbach Museum, which houses more than 6,000 works of art, is located in Queens College's Klapper Hall, named after the former school president, Paul Klapper.
-The outdoor plaza in front of the museum hosts a site-specific installation by Vito Acconci titled, “More Balls For Klapper Hall” (or “Untitled”).
+The Godwin-Ternbach Museum, which opened in 1981 and houses more than 7,000 works of art, is located in Queens College's Klapper Hall, named after the former school president, Paul Klapper.
+Godwin-Ternbach Museum is the only museum in the City University of New York (CUNY) system, and is the only encyclopedic collection of its kind in the borough of Queens.
+Its collection is global in breadth and deeply historical, with works of art and artifacts ranging from antiquity to the present.
+The outdoor plaza in front of the museum hosts a site-specific installation by Vito Acconci titled, "More Balls For Klapper Hall" (or "Untitled").
+The artwork had been damaged over the years, and is in the second phase of a complete conservation program enacted by the college administration.
 Klapper Hall also houses the Fine Arts and English Departments, and boasts the largest ceramics studio within the CUNY system.
-Other facilities in this building include a metal working studio, wood shop, black and white darkroom, student gallery and a suite of art studios for BFA and MFA candidates.
+Other facilities in this building include a metal working studio and foundry, wood shop, black and white darkroom, student gallery and a suite of art studios for BFA and MFA candidates.

-The college holds courses at several off-campus locations, including the 43rd Street Extension Center in Manhattan and the CUNY Center for Higher Education in downtown Flushing, which opened in late 2003.

 The college has a low-rise 506-bed residence hall on campus called the Summit Apartments, which opened in late 2009.
-This makes Queens College one of only three CUNY campuses with dorm facilities (the other two being Hunter College and City College).
+This makes Queens College one of only four CUNY campuses with dorm facilities (the others being Hunter College, the College of Staten Island, and City College).

 The college is home to the Aaron Copland School of Music (named for Aaron Copland), which is located in the Music Building.
 The Music Building also houses the music library and the 490-seat LeFrak Concert Hall.

-CUNY School of Law was previously located to the west of the campus of Queens College; while it was always a separate administrative unit of CUNY, the building itself read "CUNY School of Law at Queens College," and was once a building for the Department of Education.
+CUNY School of Law was previously located to the west of the campus of Queens College; while it was always a separate administrative unit of CUNY, the building itself read "CUNY School of Law at Queens College", and was once a building for the Department of Education.
 The CUNY Board of Trustees approved plans for the Law School to be relocated to 2 Court Square in Long Island City, with the first semester of classes held in 2012.
 Queens College has since taken over the former Law School building, now named Queens Hall and home to the college's language departments.

-Townsend Harris High School and John Bowne High School are located at the edge of the Queens College campus.
+Townsend Harris High School and The Queens College School for Math, Science and Technology (PS/IS 499) are located at the edge of the Queens College campus.